 - Comment: When Jesus died He told one of the two thieves on the cross that that thief would be with Him in “Paradise” (Luke 23:43), also called “Abraham’s Bosom” (Luke 16:22).
 One could conclude that the “other” thief ended up in the same place as the rich man, “torments”.

 - Comment: “Paradise” in Jewish thought is called “gan-eden”, or the Garden of Eden.

-- Comment: It appears, prior to Jesus’ resurrection, all souls upon death went to Sheol (the place of the dead), that Sheol had two parts; Abrahams’ Bosom and Torments separated by a Chasm, in which the demons were held there in the Abyss (the Bottomless Pit) separating the two.
+- Comment: It appears, prior to Jesus’ resurrection, all souls upon death went to Sheol (the place of the dead), that Sheol had two parts; Abrahams’ Bosom and Torments separated by a Chasm, in which the demons were held there in the Abyss which separated the two.

 Luke 8:32 Now a herd of many swine was feeding there on the mountain.
 So they begged Him that He would permit them to enter them.
 And He permitted them.

 - Swine are unclean animals.
 It would be appropriate to put that which is unclean into an unclean vessel.

 Luke 8:33 Then the demons went out of the man and entered the swine, and the herd ran violently down the steep place into the lake and drowned.